Linksys SRW224G4 WebGUI is Broken

 Last week I bought a Linksys SRW224G4 switch for my rack.
 It seemed like a nice piece of kit, and I got it for a good price.

 The first part of the setup went well enough, using the telnet interface.
-As I wanted to get my head around all the options the switch offered, I thought I would try WebView (aka the webgui).
+As I wanted to get my head around all the options the switch offered, I thought I would try WebView.
 The image below shows what I got with Firefox, on Konqueror is worse.

 The Linksys helpdesk wasn't very helpful.
 Most calls weren't returned when promised and the scripts didn't seem to deal with this issue.
 In the end I was told to use Internet Explorer.
 I knew it worked with IE6 running under WINE, but that isn't the point.
 This is a modern piece of network infrastructure - it should work on any browser, especially one which has almost 30% market share in Oceania.